Afghan Bundeswehr helpers arrive in Germany for asylum: report | DW | 05.07.2021

 Their arrival marks the beginning of a program to provide asylum to Afghans who aided the Bundeswehr and who are now fearing for their lives as the Taliban regains control of large parts of the country.

-A total of 23 individuals — including children — were flown out of the city of Mazar-i-Sharif in the north of the country by Turkish Airlines, Spiegel said.
+A total of 23 individuals — which includes children — were flown out of the city of Mazar-i-Sharif in the north of the country by Turkish Airlines, Spiegel said.
 Another 30 are expected in the coming days.

 German military officials prepared documents for 471 local workers, such as interpreters, shortly before withdrawing from the country at the end of June.
 A further 2,380 visa documents were also readied for their families.